ChrisMuir/Zillow/README.md

 seems to yield the best results, the scraper works at a rate of about 75 zip codes per hour (compared to the Zillow API limit of 1000 homes per 24h).

 There are two files, `zillow_runfile.py` and `zillow_functions.py`.
-Save them both to your working directory, open the runfile and step through the code line-by-line.
+Clone this repo to your working directory, open the runfile and step through the code line-by-line.
 The zillow functions are sourced at the top of the runfile.

 This tool uses a for loop to iterate over a list of input search terms, scrape